 Interestingly, in the cases cited by the Defendant, the only one involved a case that the trial court found to be excessive.
 Conklin v.
 Schilling, 255 Md.
 50 (1992).
 At the outset, it is important to underscore that the Court of Appeals did not agree that remittitur was appropriate, only that the decision was within the trial court’s discretion.
-But even assuming, arguendo, the correctness of the trial court’s ruling in that case, the facts of that case are clearly distinguishable because the trial court apparently keyed on the fact that the jury’s verdict was founded on passion and that Plaintiff’s injuries were not permanent.
+But even assuming, arguendo, the correctness of the trial court’s ruling, in that case, the facts of that case are clearly distinguishable because the trial court apparently keyed on the fact that the jury’s verdict was founded on passion and that Plaintiff’s injuries were not permanent.
 In the instant case, neither of these critical factors were present.

 No one who attended this trial would suggest that this jury’s verdict was founded on passion.
-There was no tears from jurors or dramatic moments the unduly engendered sympathy for the Plaintiff.
+There were no tears from jurors or dramatic moments the unduly engendered sympathy for the Plaintiff.
 In fact, she may have downplayed her injuries a bit which probably inured the respect of the jury.
 Similarly, there was no passion engendered against the Defendant, a homeowner’s association - an unlikely target for passion.
 In fact, Plaintiff’s counsel in closing referred to Defendant’s only representative at trial as someone she would “like to get a beer with.”
 The tone and tenor of this case belied the passion that was apparently the critical factor in Conklin.

 The Plaintiff sustained a severe fracture to her left wrist which is a permanent injury.
-She is particularly affected by this permanent injury 36 hours a week while she is involved in her job as neonatal intensive care unit (NICU) nurse at St. Agnes Hospital.
+She is particularly affected by this permanent injury 36 hours a week while she is involved in her job as a neonatal intensive care unit (NICU) nurse at St. Agnes Hospital.
 Her job requires dexterity, delicate, and precise movements.
-She is also a very active women who often suffers from her left wrist injuries with not only her daily activities, but with her chosen recreation activities, such as working out and bike riding.
+She is also a very active woman who often suffers from her left wrist injuries with not only her daily activities but with her chosen recreation activities, such as working out and bike riding.
 The jury apparently placed value on the fact that Plaintiff has a permanent injury that will cause personal and professional hardship.

-The Defendant’s last effort is to point out the weaknesses in Plaintiff’s case.
-As any good defense lawyer would, Defendant has pulled out his best cross examination points and regurgitated them into its motion.
+The Defendant’s last effort is to point out the weaknesses in the Plaintiff’s case.
+As any good defense lawyer would, Defendant has pulled out his best cross-examination points and regurgitated them into its motion.
 The jury considered these points, made mostly through argument on cross-examination and in closing and rejected them.
 Apparently, instead chose Plaintiff’s version of the case: that Plaintiff suffered a painful injury that she and will have a permanent impact on the rest of her life and compensated her in a fashion consistent with that finding.

 Plaintiff does not deny the outcome was favorable to her.
 In any snow slip-and-fall, the possibility exists that the jury will reject a plaintiff’s liability claim.
-Further, the award itself was favorable to Plaintiff, particularly in a jurisdiction like Anne Arundel County where juries tend to give extremely conservative and unfavorable awards on a regular basis.
+Further, the award itself was favorable to the Plaintiff, particularly in a jurisdiction like Anne Arundel County where juries tend to give extremely conservative and unfavorable awards on a regular basis.
 But Plaintiff receiving an award that is higher than one might predict for an Anne Arundel County jury - but perhaps one would for a Prince George’s County or Baltimore City jury - is not a sound basis for remittitur.
-A passionless, educated Anne Arundel County jury made a reasonable award for Plaintiff’s pain and suffering based on the evidence the jury heard.
+A passionless educated Anne Arundel County jury made a reasonable award for the Plaintiff’s pain and suffering based on the evidence the jury heard.
 Accordingly, this Court should decline to use its discretion to overturn the jury’s finding.

 The jury instruction given by the court on the issue of assumption of the risk was a proper instruction and was an accurate statement of the law in Maryland.
 Defendant’s Motion (p.
 6) stated that the Court quoted from Roundtree v Lerner Dev.
 Co, 52 Md.
 App.
 281 (1982).
 The Roundtree case is one that is cited within the Maryland Pattern Jury Instructions which comments on the voluntariness aspect of the assumption of the risk instruction with regards to people going in and out of their own homes.
-The Court did not quote from the case directly, and gave an extremely watered down version of what the case actual held.
+The Court did not quote from the case directly and gave an extremely watered down version of what the case actually held.
 The holding in the case was: